What’s New in the U.S. Visa Process for Indians (2025): Stricter Rules, Higher Costs, and More Hassle

 Cost: ₹1,200 per applicant

-To offset the inconvenience of mandatory in-person collection, the U.S. now offers a paid delivery option.
-You can have your passport delivered directly to your home or office by updating your preferences on
+To offset the inconvenience of in-person collection, the U.S. now offers a paid passport delivery option.
+Applicants can opt for doorstep delivery by updating preferences on the official U.S. visa portal.

 Effective from: October 1, 2025